dgabor29001/cordova-plugin-stepper/README.md

 - pedometerStepsToGoFormatText - _string_ - Set description format string with text for notification
 - pedometerYourProgressFormatText - _string_ - Set progress description format string with text for notification
 - pedometerGoalReachedFormatText - _string_ - Set goal description format string with text for notification when the number of steps reaches the target value
-- timeZone - _string_ - Android only - Force timezone for aggregation ticks
+- timeZone - _string_ - Force timezone for aggregation ticks and todays count
-- aggregateTicksInterval - _number_ - Android only - change tick interval for aggregation ticks (default 24*60 min = one day)

 Example:
 ```js